Tenant Advocacy and Renters Rights

 News for Prince George’s County Tenants

-Rent Stabilization Act Extended to October 17, 2024 On April 17, 2024, CB-008-2024 went into effect, extending the Rent Stabilization Act to October 17, 2024.
+Prince George's County Rent Stabilization Act Extended to October 17, 2024 On April 17, 2024, CB-008-2024 went into effect, extending the Rent Stabilization Act to October 17, 2024.
 Pursuant to the Rent Stabilization Act, CB-07-2023 and CB-51-2023, a landlord may not raise the existing rent above three percent (3%) per year.
 The three percent cap applies to tenants who are currently residing in their units and are renewing their leases during the effective period.
 The law applies to landlords who use month-to-month rental agreements or agreements/contracts to become month-to-month agreements after a fixed term.
-The rent increase limitation is applied annually.
-CB-08-2024 was ...
+The rent increase limitation is applied ...

 NEW: City of Frederick Rental Registration and Licensing Law